numpy/numpy/doc/source/f2py/usage.rst

 ===========

-F2PY can be used either as a command line tool ``f2py`` or as a Python module ``f2py2e``.
+F2PY can be used either as a command line tool ``f2py`` or as a Python module ``numpy.f2py``.
 While we try to install the command line tool as part of the numpy setup, some platforms like Windows make it difficult to reliably put the executable on the ``PATH``.
-We will refer to ``f2py`` in this document but you may have to run it as
+We will refer to ``f2py`` in this document but you may have to run it as a module

 ```
-python -mnumpy.f2py
+python -m numpy.f2py
 ```

-If you run ``f2py`` with no arguments, and the line ``numpy Version`` at the end matches the NumPy version printed from ``python -mnumpy.f2py``, then you can use the shorter version.
+If you run ``f2py`` with no arguments, and the line ``numpy Version`` at the end matches the NumPy version printed from ``python -m numpy.f2py``, then you can use the shorter version.
 If not, or if you cannot run ``f2py``, you should replace all calls to ``f2py`` here with the longer version.